Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 with $t_0 = t_{\rm ini}$ and $t_{N} = t_{\rm eq}$.
 The above sum contains $N(N+1)/2$ terms, namely one term for each combination of birth and emission time interval, with the restriction that the birth time cannot be in an interval later than the one the emission time is in.
 We denoted the emission time interval with an index $i$ and the birth time interval with an index $j$.
 Restricting to this simplification, we are able to carry out the integral in \eqref{eq:DOFs_Step1} and find\footnote{We set $\bar{H}_r(t)$ constant during an interval with constant number of DOFs, which is not exact but a very good approximation since these intervals have, on order of magnitude, the same length in logarithmic time.
 For the linear time integral determining $\bar{H}_r(t)$, earlier values of the DOFs are, therefore, negligible.}

 Let us now specify the form of the integration boundaries.
 These derive, just as before, directly from the Heaviside functions in \eqref{eq:DOFs_Heaviside}.
-There are clearly two distinct cases, namely, either $i=j$ or $i>j$, which we label $A$ and $B$.
-In case $A$, the structure is exactly the same as before for the RR spectrum upon replacing $t_{\rm eq}\to t_{(i+1)}$ and $t_{\rm ini} \to t_{(i)}$, yielding
+There are clearly two distinct cases, namely, either $i=j$ or $i>j$, which we label $A$ and $B$. {Case $A$ corresponds to GW emission occurring within the same constant-DOF interval in which the emitting loop was produced --- analogous to the RR and MM cases.
+Case $B$, on the other hand, corresponds to the emission taking place during a later constant-DOF interval than the one in which the loop was formed --- analogous to the RM case, although the intervals corresponding to $i$ and $j$ need not be adjacent.} In case $A$, the structure is exactly the same as before for the RR spectrum upon replacing $t_{\rm eq}\to t_{(i+1)}$ and $t_{\rm ini} \to t_{(i)}$, yielding

 with $x_k^{(i)} = f/f_k^{(i)}$ and $f_k^{(i)} = \frac{4 \mathcal{G}_k^{1/2} H_r^0}{\Gamma G\mu} \frac{a_0}{a_{(i)}}$.
 In case $B$, we find

 We can then replace the previous expression for the fundamental RR spectrum by